zenwork/fhir-beacon/README.md

 digital healthcare topics to help my organisation design the architecture of our new EPR.

 My thinking then solidified: The FHIR interoperability standard defines a metamodel that is portable across organisations, systems, and even technology or programming language boundaries.
-It then follows that we should be able to use it anywhere as is.
-A developer should be able to look at the core FHIR specification, a profile, an IG and unambiguously map it to the FHIR documentation.
+It follows then that we should be able to use it anywhere "AS IS".
+A developer should be able to look at the core FHIR specification, a profile, an IG and unambiguously map it to their code.

-A project emerged: How could a library of browser components components that mapped idiomatically to the FHIR standard look like.
-How could the metamodel be supported so that a base `<fhir-observation>` component could be extended to support extensions, profiles, and ultimately IGs.
+A project emerged: How would a library of browser components components that mapped idiomatically to the FHIR standard look like.
+How could the FHIR metamodel be supported so that a base `<fhir-observation>` component could be extended to support extensions, profiles, and ultimately IGs.
 I was not sure if all of this was possible(and still not) but the shared qualities of the FHIR metamodel and the "HTML-JS-CSS-Browser Api" stack gave me hope: